Ken Thompson: 1980s

 In 1983, Thompson and Ritchie jointly received the Turing Award "for their development of generic operating systems theory and specifically for the implementation of the UNIX operating system".
 His acceptance speech, "Reflections on Trusting Trust", presented the persistent compiler backdoor attack now known as the Thompson hack or trusting trust attack, and is widely considered a seminal computer security work in its own right.
+In 2023, the backdoor's annotated source code was published online.
+The end of the acceptance speech consisted of criticism of journalists' positive coverage of hackers, such as the 414s.

+A defence against the "Thompson hack" was developed by David A. Wheeler.
+It uses a technique called diverse double compilation to circumvent the hack by creating and comparing reproducible builds.

 Throughout the 1980s, Thompson and Ritchie continued revising Research Unix, which adopted a BSD codebase for the 8th, 9th, and 10th editions.
 In the mid-1980s, work began at Bell Labs on a new operating system as a replacement for Unix.
 Thompson was instrumental in the design and implementation of the Plan 9 from Bell Labs, a new operating system utilizing principles of Unix, but applying them more broadly to all major system facilities.
 Some programs that were part of later versions of Research Unix, such as mk and rc, were also incorporated into Plan 9.

 Thompson tested early versions of the C++ programming language for Bjarne Stroustrup by writing programs in it, but later refused to work in C++ due to frequent incompatibilities between versions.
 In a 2009 interview, Thompson expressed a negative view of C++, stating, "It does a lot of things half well and it's just a garbage heap of ideas that are mutually exclusive."

 1990s

 In 1992, Thompson developed the UTF-8 encoding scheme together with Rob Pike.
-UTF-8 encoding has since become the dominant character encoding for the World Wide Web, accounting for more than 90% of all web pages in 2019.
+UTF-8 has since become the dominant Unicode encoding form for the World Wide Web, accounting for more than 90% of all web pages in 2019.

 In the 1990s, work began on the Inferno operating system, another research operating system that was based around a portable virtual machine.
 Thompson and Ritchie continued their collaboration with Inferno, along with other researchers at Bell Labs.